Ajay

 Lisa Holmes

 Lisa is studying sociology.
 She is Black British.
 Her grandparents came to Britain from the Caribbean on the Windrush.
 Lisa grew up in a single parent household, with her mother working two low-wage jobs to keep the family together.
-Lisa is well clued into the social pressures and concerns that come with her background and is determined to fulfil her grandmother’s dream of having an academic in the family.
-But she knows how to keep her life well-balanced and has been together with Sam since high school.
+Lisa is well clued into the social pressures and concerns that come with her background.
+This includes the British colonial racial oppression of the Caribbean’s Black people and her own Black working-class and gendered experiences.
+She is determined to fulfil her grandmother’s dream of having an academic in the family.
+She has been in a steady relationship with Sam since high school.
 They live together in rented student accommodation.
-Lisa also loves gospel singing and is part of her local church choir.
+Lisa loves gospel singing and is part of her local church choir.

 Manu Mathuru

-Manu is from New Delhi and came to this university four years ago for his MA in Anthropology on a scholarship and has stayed on do to his Doctorate in Development Studies as he was won a grant for it.
-He did his Bachelor’s rom St Stephen’s College in Delhi.
+Manu is originally from Madhya Pradesh, his father is a clerk in a state government department and his mother is a housewife.
+He came to this university on a scholarship four years ago for his MA in Anthropology.
+He stayed on to do his Doctorate in Development Studies as he won another grant for it.
+He did his Bachelor’s from Hindu College in New Delhi, having gained admission on an OBC reserved seat (although his school-leaving exam marks would have easily gained him a general seat).
 Manu enjoys debating and that’s how he met up with Hari on campus.
-They hold opposing views on many subjects, but their mutual respect and common Indian background has resulted in an unlikely friendship.
+They hold opposing views on many subjects, but their mutual respect and “common” Delhi background has resulted in an unlikely friendship.
+[OBC: Other Backward Class]

 Samir “Sam” Kulkarni

-Sam is a second-generation NRI with a liberal upbringing, doing his MA in Management Science and Engineering.
+Sam is a second-generation Indian British with a liberal upbringing, doing his MA in Management Science and Engineering.
 Sam’s father is a wealthy corporate and his mother is a society lady, on the board of many charities.
+Both had been born in Uganda and came to the UK when all South Asians were forced to leave that country.
+In Uganda, the Brahmin caste status of both families along with their business interests had enabled a privileged life in households employing several local Ugandan Africans as domestic servants.
 Sam has bolstered his limited first-hand exposure to India with reading, watching films/documentaries.
-He loves discussing many aspects of India with his friends and family back home.
-Lately he has joined many WhatsApp discussion groups, which he thinks helps him understand current affairs quickly.
+He loves discussing many aspects of the country with his cousins in India.
+Lately he has joined a few WhatsApp discussion groups, which he thinks helps him understand current affairs quickly, although sometimes the messages in a couple of them directly contradict each other.

 The setting